caelum/vraptor-simplemail/README.markdown

 property as follows:
 	vraptor.simplemail.main.replyTo = support@myapp.com

+Under development environment, vraptor-simplemail will use MockMailer to fake the sending of emails.
+This implementation will simply log the emails with sl4j.

+Under any other environment, vraptor-simplemail will use DefaultMailer or the class specified through `MAILER_IMPLEMENTATION` property at your vraptor-environment properties file.

 # help

 Get help from vraptor developers and the community at vraptor mailing list.